fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/I2CExamples/TwoWayExample/README.md

 What I want is for the peripheral to work at the same time on I2C and PJON so that data can be passed.

-I have added Serial.flush() as recommended so that Serial is not active when the bus is active.
+I have added Serial.flush() as recommended so that Serial is not active when the PJON bus is active.

+This code runs PJON blinks with TransmitterWithErrorHandler PJON code.

 ### Transmitter